2009 Procurement Review: Statutes, Regulations, Executive Orders

 improper payments under government contracts, grants,

-President Obama's Memorandum of March 4,
+etc. President Obama's Memorandum of March 4,

 entitled "Government Contracting," suggests